ameer851/axix-finance/AUTOMATIC_INVESTMENT_README.md

 ## 🎯 Summary

-The automatic investment system transforms Axix Finance into a **hands-free investment platform** where:
+The automatic investment system transforms Axix Finance into a **controlled investment platform** where:

-✅ **Deposits are instant** - No waiting for approval
-✅ **Returns are automatic** - Daily processing via cron jobs ✅ **No admin intervention** - Fully automated workflow ✅ **Users get real-time updates** - Progress tracking and notifications
+✅ **Deposits require admin approval** - You maintain control over investments ✅ **Returns are automatic** - Daily processing via cron jobs on Fly.io ✅ **Admin oversight** - You can review and approve each deposit ✅ **Users get real-time updates** - Progress tracking and notifications

 **Ready to deploy!** 🚀</content>